-Carol’s passion for storytelling fills the airwaves every weekday on CBC Radio’s As It Happens, a show she co-hosts with Jeff Douglas.
-She has longtime involvement with the Canadian Journalists for Free Expression, and has won numerous awards for her media work, including a Gemini and two gold medals from the New York Festival of Television.
+Carol co-hosted CBC Radio’s As It Happens every weekday for nearly 16 years.
+She has long-time involvement with the Canadian Journalists for Free Expression, and has won numerous awards for her media work, including a Gemini and two gold medals from the New York Festival of Television.

-She lives in Toronto with her husband Linden MacIntyre, and is an alumna of Kingston WritersFest.
+She lives in Toronto with her husband Linden MacIntyre, and an omniscient cat named Caversham.

 Carol’s appearance is supported by Author Patron Mary Ann Higgs.